 Can we visit the Factory?

-We've currently got our heads down and wheels turning fast and are unable to give tours at the workshop.
-We can't wait to host you in our new Biltmore Village facility this spring!
+We've currently got our heads down and wheels turning fast and are unable to give tours at the Factory.
+We look forward to hosting Factory tours in the very near future!

 Can we just drop on by?

-As our potters are busy potting, we are unable to accommodate unscheduled visits to the pottery.
+As our potters are busy potting, we are unable to accommodate unscheduled visits to the Factory.

 About the Makers

 Who made my pottery?

-The pottery is made by our incredible team of 13 and growing, led by Production Manager, Amanda Hollomon-Cook.
+The pottery is made by our incredible team of 20 and growing, led by our Director of Production, Daniel Vuono.